Skip to main content

 Updated over a week ago

-The Single Select field allows you to create custom values lists.
-It is key to managing data and driving your organization's workflow, allowing work to be grouped, filtered, tracked, and charted.
+The Single Select field allows you to create custom values lists that are essential for managing data and driving workflows.
+This field is key to:

 Adding a Single Select Field